Lindzsy/curriculum/phase1/web_notes_project.md

 To unit test this, just give it a hash like your server would have created.
 Again, you can play with [exploring_rack.rb](exploring_rack.rb) to see how other servers have done this.
+To talk about the contents of the body, just check it to see that it has some of the words you expect to be in there.
+Ie somewhere in that body is a form

 Iteration 2 - Serving your notes
 --------------------------------

-The form from the previous step should be returned when people make requests to the root.
+The form from the previous step should be returned when people make requests to the root path.
 And since the form submission makes requests to `/search`, we'll list our our notes on that page.
 Here, you might choose to do an unordered list, or a table... or if you have other ideas, have at it :) If you don't know how to make an HTML list or table, then use a search engine to